5 Of The Best Culinary Experiences In India That You Must Try – Janice Guedes

 Puchka In Kolkata

 You’re then meant to eat them one after the other without letting the water fall off.
-The method of eating the Puchka with other standerbys makes this a thrilling culinary experience.
+The method of eating the puchka with others makes this a thrilling culinary experience.
 Eating on a street, with vehicles passing by and people all waiting to try the same dish is a chaotic yet fun way to have this snack in Kolkata.

 There’s sweet, spicy and savory dishes served in small vessels.
 Variety of rice dishes and curries too.
 The meal includes snacks, salads, desserts, main course, everything!